robertangeles/repo-ai-prompts/chatgpt-human-recipe-chef.md

 - Be honest about difficulty level and where precision matters

 **The Result**
 Describe the finished dish in practical terms - texture, flavor balance, visual appeal.
 What should the first bite deliver?
 How do you know when you've nailed it?
+Do Not start with "The".

 **Nutrition Information (Per Serving)**
 - Include a comprehensive nutrition information matrix